🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 1. You transfer USDC into your PolyGram account (Polygon transaction, ~2s)

-2. You place an order — your USDC becomes reserved within the Polymarket protocol contract
+2. You initiate a trade — your USDC becomes reserved within the Polymarket contract

-4. You obtain conditional tokens (representing YES or NO outcomes) as your position
+4. You obtain conditional tokens (representing YES or NO outcomes) as your trade counterpart

-5. Upon market conclusion — winning conditional tokens convert directly to USDC at a 1:1 ratio
+5. Upon market conclusion — winning conditional tokens exchange at a 1:1 ratio for USDC

-6. Your USDC balance updates immediately in your account
+6. Your USDC becomes withdrawable from your account immediately

 Fees on Polygon Prediction Markets